Checking Account Holds

 Deposit to a separate account if you’re making a deposit that is likely to cause problems.
-For example, if you have multiple checking accounts and you need to deposit a large out-of-state or foreign check, make the deposit in an account that you don’t rely on for everyday use.
+For example, if you have multiple checking accounts and you need to deposit a large out-of-state or foreign check, make the deposit into an account you don’t rely on for everyday use.

-When using your debit card, ask if a hold will be placed on your account, and find out how much it will be.
+When using your debit card, ask if the merchant will place a hold on your account, and find out how much it will be.
 If the amount is large enough to cause problems, use a credit card instead or transfer extra money into your checking account to cover the hold.
 Be careful about swiping your debit card at gas pumps, hotels, and restaurants, where these "pre-auth" holds are most common.

 The Whole Account Is Frozen?

-In some cases, banks freeze your entire account—even money that was already available in your account before making a big deposit.
-Sometimes a computer program decides (for a reason that won't be explained to you) that there's a risk and funds need to be frozen temporarily.
+In some cases, banks freeze your entire account—even money that was already available in your account before making a substantial deposit.
+Computer programs might determine (for a reason that won't be explained to you) that there's a risk and your funds need to be frozen temporarily.
 Again, a phone call might be able to free up at least some of the money.

 The money you can spend in your account is often called your available balance.
-Unavailable funds might be listed under your hold balance.
+Unavailable funds should appear under your held balance.

-What’s the best way to avoid this hassle?
-Talk with a banker while you’re opening an account and making large deposits.
-Tell them exactly how you plan to use the account: how often you’ll deposit and withdraw, the typical size of transactions, and the source of funds.
+The best way to avoid inconveniences is to talk with a banker while you’re opening an account and making large deposits.
+Describe exactly how you plan to use the account: How often you’ll deposit and withdraw, the typical size of transactions, and the source of funds.
 A good banker will recognize account features that will make you a happy customer.

 Over time, your bank (and its computer systems) should get accustomed to how you use your account.
-If you frequently travel or make deposits and withdrawals, the bank will eventually figure out that you are not doing anything wrong and reduce the holds in your account.
-Banks use complex risk scores and computer models to prevent fraud, and you’ll need to train the bank on what to expect in your accounts.
+If you frequently travel or make deposits and withdrawals, the bank should eventually figure out that you are not doing anything wrong and reduce the severity of holds in your account.
+Banks use complex risk scores and computer models to prevent fraud, and you need to train the bank on what to expect in your accounts.

 You're Responsible for the Money

-Once a hold is released, you're free to use the money: withdraw cash or spend it using your debit card, checkbook, or payment app linked to your checking account.
-However, you're still responsible for the deposit—the bank makes no guarantee that a check or money order you received was good.
-In other words, holds protect the bank, and you're spending at your own risk.
+After a hold ends, you're free to use the money: Withdraw cash or spend money using your debit card, checkbook, or payment app linked to your checking account.
+However, you're still responsible for the deposit—by clearing a hold, the bank does not guarantee that a check or money order you received was good.
+In other words, holds protect the bank, and you spend money at your own risk.

-Sometimes it takes several weeks to find out that a check will bounce.
+Sometimes it takes several weeks to find out if a check will bounce.
 If you've spent the money from a deposit, you'll have a negative account balance, and you'll have to replace those funds.
-Sometimes that’s hard to do, especially if you sent cash to somebody you don’t know (as happens in the classic cashier's checks scam).
+That’s hard to do, especially if you sent cash to somebody you don’t know (as happens in the classic cashier's checks scam).